Industry8 min read

 At minimum, carry:

 Scale up gradually.
-You do not need a thermal imaging camera on day one — but it is useful for electrical surveys and roof/deck delamination detection once your practice is established.
+A thermal imaging camera is not a day-one purchase, but it is useful for electrical surveys and roof/deck delamination detection once the practice is established.

 Brokers

 Marine brokers are the single most valuable source of referral business for a new survey practice.
-A buyer who asks their broker "can you recommend a surveyor?" will receive a name — and that name is rarely selected randomly.
+A buyer who asks their broker to recommend a surveyor will receive a name — and that name is rarely selected randomly.
 Brokers recommend surveyors who:

-The practical implication: before you worry about marketing, make sure your first five survey reports are excellent and prompt.
-Ask the buyer whether they'd be happy for you to use the report (anonymised) as a sample.
-Introduce yourself by letter or email to local UK brokers (the British Marine network absorbed the former ABYA membership).
+The practical implication: before worrying about marketing, make sure the first five survey reports are excellent and prompt.
+Ask the buyer whether they would be happy for the report to be used (anonymised) as a sample.
+Introduce the practice by letter or email to local UK brokers (the British Marine network absorbed the former ABYA membership).
 Attend the Southampton Boat Show or local marina events where brokers are present.

 Establishing clear engagement terms

-Before your first inspection, establish a written engagement letter that clearly states:
+Before the first inspection, establish a written engagement letter that clearly states:

-- Any limitations or exclusions (e.g., you won't dive below certain depths, you won't disassemble sealed systems)
+• Any limitations or exclusions (e.g. no diving below certain depths, no disassembly of sealed systems)

-A one-page engagement letter protects both you and the buyer.
-It prevents scope creep, sets expectations on timing, and demonstrates professional practice to your clients.
+A one-page engagement letter protects both surveyor and buyer.
+It prevents scope creep, sets expectations on timing, and demonstrates professional practice to clients.
 Use the same template for every survey.

 Marinas and yards

-Introduce yourself to the managers of local boatyards and haul-out facilities.
-They are asked regularly by owners: "do you know a good surveyor?"
+Introduce the practice to the managers of local boatyards and haul-out facilities.
+Owners ask them regularly for the name of a good surveyor.
 A surveyor who is known at the yard, handles themselves professionally on site, and doesn't cause drama with yard staff gets remembered.

 Word of mouth from buyers

 Pre-purchase survey clients often become periodic insurance survey clients five years later.
-A buyer who received a clear, useful report and prompt delivery will return, and they will mention your name when friends ask for a recommendation.
-Your first season's clients are the seed of your five-year client base.
+A buyer who received a clear, useful report and prompt delivery will return, and will pass the name on when friends ask for a recommendation.
+The first season's clients are the seed of a five-year client base.

-The choice of survey tools and software in your first year shapes your practice for years.
+The choice of survey tools and software in the first year shapes a practice for years.
 A surveyor who builds their workflow around paper notes and Word documents is committing to a process that will consume 3–6 hours of desk time per survey.
 A surveyor who builds around digital field capture, structured checklists, and automated report drafting compresses that to 1.5–2 hours.

 The time and revenue implications of this choice are significant.
 Over a 25–30-survey peak season, the difference between 5 hours of desk time per survey and 2 hours is approximately 100–120 hours — roughly two to three working weeks.
 Those weeks can be used to conduct additional surveys, professional development, or simply to maintain work-life balance during the intensive season.

-Marine Inspect is built specifically for this: mobile field capture with offline capability (you won't always have marina Wi-Fi), GPS-tagged photographs attached to individual findings, voice dictation for hands-free notes, and automated report drafting that produces a structured first draft in minutes.
+Marine Inspect is built specifically for this: mobile field capture with offline capability (marina Wi-Fi is not a given), GPS-tagged photographs attached to individual findings, voice dictation for hands-free notes, and automated report drafting that produces a structured first draft in minutes.
 The finished report — reviewed and approved by the surveyor — is delivered to clients the same day as the inspection.

-Start with three free reports to see how the workflow fits your practice.
+Start with three free reports to see how the workflow fits the practice.
 No credit card required.

-Related reading: IIMS vs YDSA — Which Marine Surveyor Membership Is Right for You? and How Much Time Does Digital Surveying Actually Save?
+Related reading: IIMS vs YDSA: Which Membership Is Right? and Does Digital Surveying Save Time?